redskycyber/Cloud-Security/README.md

 "Red sky in morning, sailor’s warning.
 Red sky at night, sailor’s delight."

 A red sky can serve as both a predictive warning and a symbol of secure passage.

-Red Sky Cyber strives to do both: assisting you in identifying gaps in your cloud and cybersecurity knowledge and guiding you towards the answers through shared resources to help you achieve a more fulfilling and abundant career.
+Red Sky Cyber strives to do both:
+1. Assisting you in identifying gaps in your cloud and cybersecurity knowledge and
+2. Guiding you towards the answers through shared resources to help you achieve a more fulfilling and abundant career

 Hey!
 I'm Mike Dame, and I have 5+ years of experience in Offensive Security, working for Fortune 50 enterprises and more recently, consulting across multiple industries.
 I hold the OSCP, CRTO, PNPT, AWS Certified Cloud Practitioner, AWS Certified Security Specialty certifications to name a few.